 Today’s topic is usually a culinary joke: hotel coffee.
 One of the most common and accurate complaints is that hotel room coffee sucks, and if you use the coffeemaker as designed, it does indeed.
 Coffee needs 3 things to work well: time to brew, water close to boiling temperature, and sufficient quantity of coffee grinds.
 Hotel room coffeemakers generally fail at all 3.

-When you fill the water reserve, start with hot tap water from the faucet.
+To remedy this, there’s a relatively easy set of fixes that can remedy this situation.
+First, when you fill the water reserve, start with hot tap water from the faucet.
 Don’t use cold – these little coffee makers don’t heat the water all that well and it will never get close to temperature.
-Instead, start with water that’s hot to the touch.
+Coffee needs to brew at close to boiling, so the hotter the water you start with, the better the machine can do.
+Start with water that’s hot to the touch.

 Take the barest punch of salt and add it to your hotel coffee and it will dramatically reduce any of the bitter flavors.
 The reason for this is simple: salt partially blocks the neuroreceptors on your tongue that detect bitterness, making a bitter coffee a little more palatable.

 Want to read more like this from Christopher Penn?
-Subscribe now:
+Get updates here: